reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 This dependency offers us the ability to define the H2 database shown in the image above.
 We can define it as an in-memory or file-based database.

 In the development environment, when we want to keep the data for easier access and testing different use cases, we want to configure the file-based database.
 The data will remain permanent at the desired location.
 We can access the data each time we start the application.
-It won't get flushed when we shut down the process.

 {{% warning title="The H2 database" %}}
 We should use the H2 database only in the prototyping phase.
 For later development and production, we should use something more stable and production-ready (e.g. Oracle, PostgreSQL, MySQL, etc.)